-Chris Brogan has written eight marketing books and is also the CEO of Owner Media Group, which provides marketing training for businesses.
+Chris Brogan has written eight marketing books.
+He is also the CEO of Owner Media Group, which provides marketing training for businesses.
 To get things done, rather than trying to do more, Brogan sets limitations on accessing devices and media throughout the day.
 According to a blog post he wrote, this daily practice gives him enough rest, willpower and clarity.
 Here are his suggested rules:

 - No screens or radio after 9pm.

-- No phone first thing in the AM.
+- No phone, news, or radio first thing in the AM.

 - Right before bed, a notepad to jot nagging thoughts.